arredondojullianjoseph/point-kinetics-solver/README.md

 A relative difference this small confirms the ramp solution is converged.

+##Limitations
+- Point Kinetics only so local power tilts and rod-position effects aren't represented.
+- Six-group paramaters are hard coded and not configurable for fuels other then U-235
+- No reactivity feedback
+- limited insertion type (step and ramp)

 ## Usage
 To run the current solver, ensure you have `numpy`, `scipy`, and `matplotlib` installed and then run:
 ```bash